Elsfjord Municipality

 Elsfjord is a former municipality in Nordland county, Norway.
 The 287 km2 municipality existed from 1929 until its dissolution in 1962.
 The municipality included the area around the Elsfjorden and the valley leading up to the fjord.
-The municipality is now a part of Vefsn Municipality.
+The area is now a part of Vefsn Municipality.
 The administrative centre was the village of Elsfjord.

-History
+Prior to its dissolution in 1962, the 287 km2 municipality was the 297th largest by area out of the 731 municipalities in Norway.
+Elsfjord Municipality was the 659th most populous municipality in Norway with a population of about 893.
+The municipality's population density was 3.1 PD/km2 and its population had decreased by 11% over the previous 10-year period.

+General information

-The municipality of Elsfjord was established on 1 July 1929 when the large Hemnes Municipality was divided into three separate municipalities: Elsfjord (population: 765), Hemnes (population: 1,077), and Sør-Rana (population: 1,708).
+The municipality of Elsfjord was established on 1 July 1929 when the large Hemnes Municipality was divided into three separate municipalities: Elsfjord Municipality (population: 765), Hemnes Municipality (population: 1,077), and Sør-Rana Municipality (population: 1,708).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the municipality of Elsfjord (population: 920) was merged with the neighboring municipalities of Drevja (population: 1,001) and Vefsn (population: 5,358) and with the town of Mosjøen) to form a new, larger Vefsn Municipality.
+On 1 January 1962, Elsfjord Municipality (population: 920) was merged with the neighboring Drevja Municipality (population: 1,001), Vefsn Municipality (population: 5,358), and with the town of Mosjøen) to form a new, larger Vefsn Municipality.

 Name

 The municipality (originally the parish) is named after the Elsfjorden since the fjord is a central geographical feature of the municipality.
 The origin of the fjord name is uncertain, but one possibility is that it comes from the Old Norse name (Eilifsfjǫrðr.
 The first element of this is Eilifr which is an old male name.
 The last element is fjǫrðr which means "fjord".